manwar/theweeklychallenge/content/blog/immutable-class.md

 say $account->balance;  # Output: 150
 ```

-> 2. `Complex References:` If a field contains a reference like an arrayref or hashref, callers receiving the reference via a `:reader` could still mutate the referenced data internally.
+> 2. `Complex References:` If a field contains a reference like an `arrayref` or `hashref`, callers receiving the reference via a `:reader` could still mutate the referenced data internally.

 ```perl
 #!/usr/bin/env perl